-Loyola’s interdisciplinary approach to the treatment of prostate cancer brings together a wide range of board-certified medical experts who evaluate your condition and provide a comprehensive, individualized plan for treatment.
-U.S. News & World Report has recognized Loyola Medicine for having a prostate cancer program that is among the finest in the nation.
+Loyola’s interdisciplinary approach to the treatment of prostate cancer brings together a wide range of board certified medical experts who evaluate your condition and provide a comprehensive, individualized plan for treatment.
+U.S. News & World Report has ranked the urology care at Loyola University Medical Center among the top 50 in the nation.

 What to Expect

 During the robotic radical prostatectomy procedure, the patient is given anesthesia and remains unconscious for the duration of the surgery.
 Using robotic technology, the surgeon is able to make tiny incisions in the lower abdomen and see 3D images of the prostate and surrounding areas.
 The prostate (and surrounding cancerous tissue, which may include the lymph nodes) is removed.

 The robotic radical prostatectomy procedure typically results in less pain and blood loss, a shorter hospital stay (one to two days) and faster recovery time than traditional, open surgery.
 Patients are usually able to return to normal activity within two to four weeks.

 The side effects associated with robotic radical prostatectomy are mild and typically go away in a matter of days or weeks.
 These side effects include:

 - Mild pain around the incisions (manageable with over-the-counter medication)